- Tel: USA: 8449252252

 The British Canoeing program is internationally recognized as the gold standard in paddlesport training.

-Set up in 1936 to send a team to the Berlin Olympics, the British Canoe Union (BCU) is the organization for canoeing and kayaking in the UK.
+Set up in 1936 to send a team to the Berlin Olympics, the British Canoeing (formerly called the British Canoe Union or BCU) is the organization for canoeing and kayaking in the UK.
 Since 1936, the BCU has grown considerably, and the range of its training has expanded to include recreational kayaking, such as sea kayaking.

 In North America, Paddlesports North America (PNA) formed to deliver British Canoeing programs throughout North America.
 It is a is a not-for-profit, educational, public charity.
 Formed in 2014, PNA is the first non-British direct provider of the BCU programs.
 Other countries have chosen to adapt the widely respected British program to their own country’s needs, including Holland, Canada, New Zealand, and more.